BY CARA WATERFALL

 Create A Paper Trail For Everything.

-Deborah Moscovitch, the founder of The Smart Divorce, encourages people to treat the divorce as a business transaction.
+Sarah Moscovitch, the founder of The Smart Divorce, encourages people to treat the divorce as a business transaction.
 In addition to a financial paper trail, keep a paper trail of everything that been discussed and agreed upon.

 Getting Sound Advice is Critical.